Call Today! Free Immediate Response 818-781-1570

 Blog

-Carrying a Concealed Weapon Laws in California - Penal Code Section 25400
+Carrying a Concealed Weapon Laws - Penal Code 25400 PC

 Posted by Alan Eisner | Jan 17, 2018

-If you carry a gun in California, you are facing an often complex set of firearm laws and restrictions.
-Under California Penal Code Section 25400, it's a crime to carry a concealed firearm, either on your person, or vehicle under your control.
+Carrying a firearm in California comes with a set of complex laws and restrictions.
+Under California Penal Code Section 25400, it's a serious crime to carry a concealed firearm, whether on your person or in a vehicle under your control.
+The legal consequences of this offense are significant and can have a lasting impact on your life.

-It's interesting to note here PC 25400 only applies to carrying a “concealed” firearm.
-If you are carrying a firearm in plain view, then you can't be in violation of this specific law.
+It's interesting to note here that PC 25400 only applies to carrying a “concealed” firearm.
+If you are carrying a firearm in plain view, then you can't violate this specific law.

 Besides the obvious meaning of concealed, even if the weapon is just partially concealed and can be identified, you could be charged with carrying a concealed weapon.

-As an example, let's say you were pulled over by police on a traffic stop.
-After you were asked to step out of your vehicle, the police officer notices a few inches of a gun barrel coming out from your pocket.
+As an example, let's say police pulled you over on a traffic stop.
+After you were asked to step out of your vehicle, the police officer noticed a few inches of a gun barrel coming out from your pocket.
 This would be considered carrying a concealed weapon, even though it was just partially concealed.

 If you have been accused of carrying a concealed weapon, you need to contact a Los Angeles criminal defense lawyer at Eisner Gorin LLP.
-A conviction would result in some harsh legal consequences, impacting your life you many years.
+We are here to guide you through this challenging situation.
+A conviction would result in harsh legal consequences, which could impact your life for many years.

-Our attorneys will need to take a close look at the specific facts and circumstances that lead to your arrest in order to develop an effective strategy.
-Now that we have covered a basic overview of carrying a concealed weapon, let's examine the legal definition, penalties and legal defenses below.
+Our attorneys will need to examine the specific facts and circumstances that led to your arrest in order to develop an effective strategy.
+Now that we have covered a basic overview of carrying a concealed weapon let's examine the legal definition, penalties, and defenses below.

-In more basic language, this legal definition makes it a crime of carrying a concealed weapon if you:
+In more basic language, this legal definition makes it a crime to carry a concealed weapon if you:

 • Carrying a firearm concealed upon your person, or